+Steel Design is an area of knowledge of structural engineering used to design steel structures.
+The structure can range from a simple portal frame to a multi-story building or a highway bridge.
 The Steel Design course is an introduction to steel as a construction material with its mechanical properties, advantages and disadvantages.
 The topics included in this course are Design of Tension and Compression Members, Beams, Columns, Bolted and Welded Connections, Plate Girders, Trusses, and Portal Frames.
-Prerequisites: ENGR 358, ENGR 373 Credits: 3